 You may remember that last week I was in the midst of a painting marathon.
 One of the hand-me-down items that I transformed for Kelly last week was a dresser.
 It was in good shape, but she wanted it to be fresh and modern.
 I will post how I painted it in an upcoming post.

-Now I want to show you the real star of the makeover – the drawer pull transformation.
+Now I want to show you the real star of the makeover – the brass drawer pull transformation.
+The old brass hardware worked perfectly, but just was not the style my daughter wanted.

 They were originally classic brass Chippendale style pulls.